RuslanGarant/fuel-telematics-theft-detector/README.md

 ## Platform Overview
 **Garant-Fleet Fuel** is an enterprise-level IoT telematics analytics platform designed for large-scale fleet management, fuel accountability, and economic asset protection.
 Operating as the primary financial security layer of the unified **Garant-Fleet AI** ecosystem developed by a single founder, this intelligent analytics framework processes high-frequency raw data streams from capacitive Fuel Level Sensors (FLS) via CAN-bus or GPS gateways to automatically isolate fuel anomalies and eliminate commercial fuel theft in real-time.

+## Global Platform Integration (Ecosystem Synergy)
+As the **Fleet Economy Protection Layer** of the Garant-Fleet AI ecosystem, this module cross-references biometric variables from `Garant-Fleet ID`.
+If a critical fuel drop occurs while the Identity Layer reports an unverified operator or active lockout state, the platform escalates the event from standard operational consumption to a **Category-1 Fuel Hijacking Crime**, initiating immediate remote immobilization protocols.

 The platform bridges the gap between raw hardware telemetry and business-level financial forensics, applying advanced algorithmic noise reduction to protect expensive fuel assets from internal and external operational fraud.

 ---